Homemade Vanilla Extract as A Gift - When and How to Get Started

 Which type of alcohol should you use for vanilla extract?

 If you’re considering which alcohol is best to use in Vanilla extract, you have three main options.

-Which type of Storage container should you choose for vanilla extract?
+Which type of storage container should you choose for vanilla extract?

 Knowing how to properly store vanilla beans once you have them is key.
 The same applies when you make vanilla extract.
 Moisture and air need to be avoided at all costs when you look into the storage options for your vanilla beans.
 As for which type of storage container is best for your vanilla extract, you should always try to get an vacuum sealed or airtight glass container.
 Ideally, it would be tinted or glazed.

-So, if you’re planning on making homemade vanilla extract as a gift, there really is no time like the present to get started!
+There's no time like the present to get started!